Teun/SnappetChallenge/README.md

 Fontawesome -- Icons and Fonts
 File Format Processed - Work.csv

-## Solution Project Structure
+## Solution Structure

-Web Project
+###Snappet (Website)
+Implementation of Web Application and  APIs.
+Depends on.
+* Core
+* Repository
+* Services

 ### Snappet.Core
 Entities that will be used accross the entire solution are kept here. they are also home to Utils, Enums and Constants.
 To avoid cyclic redundacy, I ensure this project doesnt depend on any sub project in the solution stack but may depend on external libaries.

 ### Snappet.Services
 This layer focuses on Business logic, Crypto Services, File Parsing, API calls and generally Data Checks.
+Depends on
+* Core

 ### Snappet.Repository
 This layer focuses on data manipulation, from and to the Data storage which in this case is SQL Server. its very good to have this kind of arrangement because if there is a need to switch Datasource to say a non-sql or an Oracle. the entire soltion will not be affected save for the this layer.
+This project depends on
+* Core

 ### Snappet.Test
 this is very expenditent especially if one is using SOLID principle because it is expected that methods and services possess single responsibility alongside been potentially testable.
+Depends on
+* Core
+* Services
+* Repository

 ### DB Project
 Most often times, custom stored procedures, functions, tables and generally DB object can poise alittle challenge during deployment